Round 2 - Small Business Relief Grant

 - Sole proprietors without a brick & mortar location

-- Following type of businesses are ineligible to receive federal funding as this is prohibited by HUD: cannabis businesses, liquor-stores, pawn shops, adult entertainment, tobacco stores, used car dealership, real estate, insurance, law offices or seasonal businesses such as Tax Preparation.
+- Following type of businesses are ineligible to receive federal funding as this is prohibited by HUD: cannabis businesses, liquor-stores, pawn shops, adult entertainment, tobacco stores, used car dealership, medical offices, real estate, insurance, tattoo parlors, gun shops, law offices or seasonal businesses such as Tax Preparation.

 - Businesses with past-due tax liabilities, tax lien that existed prior to COVID-19 or who have filed for bankruptcy